DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 Television programs are increasing their ratings through these codes, making them popular thus sustaining their visibility.

-Whether a television program’s has an economic, political, or ideological agenda, increasing its ratings will always be one of the primary objectives.
-Higher the program’s ratings, the higher percentage of the population it reaches, this will enable its agenda to permeate into others people in the society, affecting much wider social and political areas.
+Whether a television program's has an economic, political, or ideological agenda, increasing its ratings will always be one of the primary objectives.
+Higher the program's ratings, the higher percentage of the population it reaches, this will enable its agenda to permeate into others people in the society, affecting much wider social and political areas.
 The goal is to create an area of effect, not to give